Eastern Mind: The Lost Souls of Tong Nou: Reception

 Tap Repeatedly thought the game was the strangest they had ever played, and loved the game for it.
 Quandary felt the title's identity was torn between a game and an exploration of multimedia capabilities.
 PC Multimedia & Entertainment Magazine wrote that while the game is enjoyable to play, it may be asking too much of their readers to take a leap of faith and pay for the product.
 Vice described it as one of the most bizarre and terrifying games of all time, additionally deeming it "self-indulgent", "psychedelic", "disturbing", and "niche".
 The site also pointed out that the game is often ridiculed as an example of the strangeness of Japanese culture, rather than a testament to the blood, sweat, and tears Sato poured into his work.
 Complex listed the game in a list of The 10 Weirdest Japanese Video Games Ever Made, deeming it an obscure freak show.
 Wired praised the game as an overwhelmingly surreal Myst-like experience, complimenting Sato's simultaneously elaborate and childlike art design.
 Hardcore Gaming 101 noted the difficulty of the puzzles due to the game purposely being devoid of logic, and embraced this as a positive.
 Kill Screen felt that the title was not a game, and rather a window into the recesses of Sato's mind.
 Biglobe felt the characters were eerie and humorous, praising the sense of oriental animism that pervaded the experience.
 Publication Karapaia thought the game "tastes the strangeness that lurks in the depths of psychology".
 Rolling Stone suggested that the game instills an "initial tinge of disorientation [that] gives way to cultural vertigo" as the Western player realises that unlike usual games where they kill the enemy, the protagonist has to die in order to progress.
 Wall Street Journal deemed it "more of a journey than a story or moral tale".

 Next Generation reviewed the Macintosh version of the game, rating it two stars out of five, and stated that "Eastern Mind gives the feel of a complex mythology based on the Buddhist ideal of continual reincarnation as progress toward redemption.
 Maybe players versed in ethnic studies can even use that knowledge to their advantage in the course of the game; but we have no idea."

 Chu-Teng

-A sequel, titled Chu-Teng (中天, lit. 'mid-heaven'), was released in Japan for Mac and Windows in October 1995.
-Originally considered lost media due to its extreme rarity, the game's ISO image surfaced on the internet in 2014.
+A sequel, titled Chu-Teng (中天, lit. 'mid-heaven'), was released in Japan for Mac and Windows on October 21, 1995.
+Originally assumed lost due to its extreme rarity, the game's ISO image surfaced on the internet in 2014.
 Reviewing the game, Hardcore Gaming 101 felt that with the transmigration element dropped, it became more of an ordinary adventure game than its predecessor, which was a "letdown" due to stripping away what they believed made Eastern Mind "great".